Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Concurrently, it is vital to bear in mind that Turkey has a lot of ability, if the U.S. began arming the YPG and announced its intention to support the YPG going into Raqqa, to destabilize such a project, whether by supporting Arab elements chafing at PYD rule or by direct military attack on the YPG/SDF, in the west near the frontlines around Tel Rifaat and Minbij or potentially in the east by a move against Tel Abyad.

 The option of siding with the regime coalition does not exist.
 A heavy political price and ultimately a security one would be paid for buttressing a regime guilty of crimes against humanity on this scale.
 Morality aside, the regime simply does not have the capacity to pacify the country, specifically those parts where IS operates, even with its cruel and indiscriminate tactics.
-Moreover, the Trump administration is committed to containing the influence of Iran; the apparent plan to do this by splitting Russia away from the pro-Assad coalition will soon be seen as folly, as will the belief Russia is committed in a serious way against IS.
+Moreover, the Trump administration is committed to containing the influence of Iran, which is in control of large parts of the regime’s security sector.
+The apparent plan to contain Tehran by splitting Russia away from the pro-Assad coalition will soon be seen as folly, as will the belief Russia is committed in a serious way against IS.

 The only other option would be to repeat what happened last time: withdraw quickly after an increased commitment liberates cities under IS rule, allowing chaos and radicalism to rise again.